 - Each calendar table is independent; there is no way to model a single slicer to filter multiple date columns (although this can be done in the UI by grouping slicers).

-This auto time intelligence is really aimed at absolute beginners who don’t want to learn how to model their own data.
+This auto time intelligence is really aimed at absolute beginners who do not want to learn how to model their own data.
 My view is that you should turn this feature off and instead build your own calendar table.

-Reasons to use a Power BI Calendar Table
+Reasons to use a Calendar Table in Power BI

-There are many good reasons to create your own calendar table.
+There are many good reasons to create your own calendar table in Power BI.
 Building your own calendar table allows you to:

 In some situations you simply must have a calendar table:

-If you load a “standard” calendar table (rules below), you can use the inbuilt time intelligence functions.
+If you load a “standard” calendar table in Power BI (rules below), you can use the inbuilt time intelligence functions.
 There are other ways to create time intelligence formulas other than the inbuilt functions, but generally the DAX is a bit more complex.
 More on that later.

 Here are the rules to build a conforming standard calendar table.
 You must follow these rules if you want to use time intelligence functions.
 You don’t have to follow these rules if you don’t need/want to use the inbuilt time intelligence functions (but it is still good practice particularly if your data is at a “day level” of granularity).